School Library Services overview

 - Place principle above personal opinion and reason above prejudice in selection of materials of the highest quality in order to ensure a comprehensive collection appropriate for the users of the school library.

-Controversial Issues Policy 2210: Student discussion of issues which generate opposing points of view shall be considered a normal part of the learning process in every area of the school program.
+Student discussion of issues which generate opposing points of view shall be considered a normal part of the learning process in every area of the school program.
 The depth of the discussion shall be determined by the maturity of the students.
-Teachers shall refer students to resources reflecting all points of view.
+Teachers shall refer students to resources reflecting multiple and diverse points of view.
 Discussions, including contributions made by the teacher or resource person, shall be maintained on an objective, factual basis.
 Stress shall be placed on learning how to make judgments based on facts.
+View the policy.

 Chapter 57: HRS 8-57-1: